saraswathyamjith/esolangs/README.md

 # Esolangs Benchmarking with AI Models

-This repository evaluates the performance of various AI models on benchmarks for coding in esolangs (esoteric programming languages) , including **Minipy**, **Pyth**, **Janus**, and **0815** using datasets like the HumanEval benchmark and a custom created problem set encompassing 30 of the most basic, simple programs, named, EsoEval.
+This repository evaluates the performance of various AI models on benchmarks for coding in esolangs (esoteric programming languages) , including **Minipy**, **Pyth**, **0815**, and **0815** using datasets like the HumanEval benchmark and a custom created problem set encompassing 30 of the most basic, simple programs, named, EsoEval.

 This repository also provides the documentation and examples that were fed in during in-context learning.
 ---